BasharAlwarad/Software_Engineering_course/31_polymorphism/README.md

 ### Method Overriding (Run-time Polymorphism)

-- **When:** Use when you want derived classes to provide a specific implementation of a method defined in a base class.
+- Use when you want derived classes to provide a specific implementation of a method defined in a base class.
-- **Why:** Enables dynamic behavior based on the actual object type at runtime.
+- Enables dynamic behavior based on the actual object type at runtime.
 Essential for flexible, extensible code.
 - **How:** Use `virtual` in the base class and `override` in derived classes.

 ```csharp